Mutual exchange is where you swap your home. You can mutually exchange your property if you have a protected or assured tenancy.

 - If you are happy to swap remember you also take on the property in the condition it is in

 - We will not decorate during the swap, although we will carry out any work that we are responsible for

-- A gas safety check has to be carried out before we will consider your application, e.g. electrical safety, asbestos checks.
+- A number of checks have to be carried out before we will consider your application, e.g. electrical safety, asbestos checks.